 KPLP sells both branded and private label tissue products to customers in the United States, primarily at the premium quality level.
-The U.S. private label business has grown substantially in the last 17 years, and KPLP has had relationships with key U.S. retailers.
+The U.S. private label business continues to grow, and KPLP has relationships with key U.S. retailers.
 In addition, the White Cloud brand, acquired by KPLP in 2000, is also sold in the U.S. in bathroom tissue, paper towel and facial tissue products.
 TAD bathroom tissue and towel products are a key component of KPLP's strategy of growing its sales in the U.S. market, as TAD products are increasing in demand and allow KPLP to provide the highest level of quality to major U.S. retailers.